audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 this version.

- * If Audacity is built from CVS with wxWidgets 2.6.4 or later, the Escape key does not cancel most dialogues, and Selection Bar spinboxes and the Metadata Editor table are inaccessible to screen readers.
+ * If Audacity is built from CVS with wxWidgets 2.6.4 or later, the Escape key does not cancel most dialogues.
 This is due to a wxWidgets bug.

-This does not affect builds provided by the Audacity project, but will affect other builds of Audacity unless wxWidgets 2.6.3 is used.
+    In builds provided by the Audacity project, wx 2.6.4 has been patched.
+    This means that all dialogues can be cancelled by Escape when first opened, but in Preferences and Effect dialogues, keyboard users must now tab twice to reach the first field of the dialogue.
+Additionally, for Preferences, GVerb, Hard Limiter, SC4 and user-added LADSPA/VST effects, once the user interacts with the dialogue, it cannot then be cancelled by Escape without first tabbing to the OK or Cancel buttons.

  * Export Multiple fails with no export or warning if an empty label is encountered.